-Wearing personal protective equipment can provide a significant amount of protection, but it cannot eliminate all risk.
-Employees who are present when an arc flash occurs are always at risk, no matter the PPE they are wearing.
+Wearing personal protective equipment can provide a significant amount of arc fault protection, but it cannot eliminate all risk.
+Workers who are present when an arc flash occurs are always at risk, no matter the PPE they are wearing.
 This is why it is important to de-energize a machine before it is worked on whenever possible.

 Arc Flash Safety Requirements

 Companies with electrical equipment need to take arc flash safety seriously.
-There are numerous options that can reduce the chances an arc flash occurring and keep people as safe as possible if one does happen.
+There are a variety of measures that can reduce the chances of an arc flash occurring and keep people as safe as possible if one does happen.

 All facilities must consider the various arc flash safety standards that have been put in place by government and private institutions.
-Determining which standards to follow can help ensure a facility is in compliance with area rules and regulations, in addition to helping keep the facility safe.
+Determining which standards to follow can help ensure a facility is in compliance with area rules and regulations, in addition to minimizing incidents.

 The following are the most common standards that cover arc flash safety in the United States: